Imperative mood

 The imperative mood is a grammatical mood that forms a command or request.

 The imperative mood is used to demand or require that an action be performed.
 It is usually found only in the present tense, second person.
-To form the imperative mood, use the base form of the verb.
 They are sometimes called directives, as they include a feature that encodes directive force, and another feature that encodes modality of unrealized interpretation.

 An example of a verb used in the imperative mood is the English phrase "Go."
 Such imperatives imply a second-person subject (you), but some other languages also have first- and third-person imperatives, with the meaning of "let's (do something)" or "let them (do something)" (the forms may alternatively be called cohortative and jussive).

 Imperative mood can be denoted by the glossing abbreviation imp.
 It is one of the irrealis moods.

 Formation

 Imperative mood is often expressed using special conjugated verb forms.
 Like other finite verb forms, imperatives often inflect for person and number.
 Second-person imperatives (used for ordering or requesting performance directly from the person being addressed) are most common, but some languages also have imperative forms for the first and third persons (alternatively called cohortative and jussive respectively).

 In English, the imperative is formed using the bare infinitive form of the verb (see English verbs for more details).
 This is usually also the same as the second-person present indicative form, except in the case of the verb to be, where the imperative is be while the indicative is are.
 (The present subjunctive always has the same form as the imperative, although it is negated differently – the imperative is negated using do not, as in "Don't touch me!"; see do-support.
 Occasionally do is not used: Dare not touch me!)
 The imperative form is understood as being in the second person (the subject pronoun you is usually omitted, although it can be included for emphasis), with no explicit indication of singular or plural.
 First and third person imperatives are expressed periphrastically, using a construction with the imperative of the verb let: